In this guide you’ll find tasty and easy-to-make Irish whiskey cocktails.

 2. The Irish Lemonade

-Irish Lemonade is one of my go-to Irish whiskey drinks if I’m having friends over, as you can easily mix up a big jug of it and let people help themselves.
+Irish Lemonade is one of my go-to Jameson whiskey drinks if I’m having friends over, as you can easily mix up a big jug of it and let people help themselves.

 3. The Irish Mudslide

 Few Irish whiskey cocktail recipes are as indulgent as the Irish Mudslide and it’ll suit those of you looking for a cocktail to serve up for desert.